marina601/discover-malta/README.md

 - Category field is used as a foreign key to the Category Modal -`category = models.ForeignKey('Category', on_delete=models.CASCADE)`

-- Provider field will be modifyed in the later stage when the Provider modal is available, to a ForeignKey field.
+- Provider field will be modified in the later stage when the Provider modal is available, to a ForeignKey field.
-- Start time field contains a drop down choices field, where the user can select the start time for a trip, if no start time then a default value is assigned
+- Start time field contains a drop-down choices field, where the user can select the start time for a trip, if no start time then a default value is assigned
    -`start_time = models.CharField(max_length=5, choices=START_TIME, default='08:00',)`

-- Add to favourite field is related to the Account modal and accepts multiple values in the form of user email address '`add_to_favourites = models.ManyToManyField(Account, related_name='favourites', default=None, blank=True)`
+- Add to the favourite field is related to the Account modal and accepts multiple values in the form of the user email address
+    '`add_to_favourites = models.ManyToManyField(Account, related_name='favourites', default=None, blank=True)`

-- Defaul values are set for both adult_price and child_price fields
+- Default values are set for both adult_price and child_price fields
-- Image field is uploaded to `media/trips` folder in AWS S3 bucket
+- Image field is uploaded to the `media/trips` folder in the AWS S3 bucket

-- `num_tickets` field accepst a positive integer value, which stores the total number of tickets available for each trip.
-This number updates when the user is adding trip to their basket or deletes trip from their basket.
+- `num_tickets` field accepts a positive integer value, which stores the total number of tickets available for each trip.
+This number updates when the user is adding a trip to their basket or deletes a trip from their basket.

--  `from_date` and `to_date` are set to defauls `timezone.now` value, however at the later stage this will have to be modifyed and conditions will be set to check if the trip is available within the date range available.
+-  `from_date` and `to_date` are set to defautl `timezone.now` value, however at the later stage this will have to be modified and conditions will be set to check if the trip is available within the date range available.

 - `special_offers` field accepts a boolean value, which is set to the False as default.

-- Trip modal also tracks when the trip was first created and when/if the trip details have been modifyed, for easier data and sales analysis in the furture.
+- Trip modal also tracks when the trip was first created and when/if the trip details have been modified, for easier data and sales analysis in the future.

-- `slug` field accepts a unique number and used together with `category_slug` field to generate user friendly url for "Trip Details Page"
+- `slug` field accepts a unique number and is used together with the `category_slug` field to generate a user-friendly URL for "Trip Details Page"

 #### ReviewRating model

 - This model has a direct relation to the Trip modal and Account modal using a ForegainKey field
-- This model accepts trip reviews and calcultates total number of reviews
+- This model accepts trip reviews and calculates the total number of reviews
 - This model also accepts trip rating and calculates the average rating.
 I have used a FloatField to accept half star values for reviews
     - `rating = models.FloatField(blank=False, validators=[MinValueValidator(0.5), MaxValueValidator(5.0)])`
-- Status field is accepting a boolean value, the review is only displayed if the status is True, however admin may set this value to false not to display the review for a specific trip inside their admin panel
+- Status field is accepting a boolean value, the review is only displayed if the status is True, however, admin may set this value to false not to display the review for a specific trip inside their admin panel
-- `created_at` and `updated_at` field track the date the review has been created or updated.
+- `created_at` and `updated_at` fields track the date the review has been created or updated.

 #### Order Model

-- This model stores the information that is often expected to be found in an order, billing information, address information, the date of the transaction and the `stripe_pid`.
+- This model stores the information that is often expected to be found in order, billing information, address information, the date of the transaction and the `stripe_pid`.
-- Order model has a direct relationship with UserProfile model using a ForegainKey field to store user information
+- Order model has a direct relationship with the UserProfile model using a ForegainKey field to store user information
 - Order model can also update user information if requested by the user during checkout
 - `grand_total` field is updated and calculated during checkout
-- `order_number` field is generates a unique 32 characters value using `uuid` import
+- `order_number` field generates a unique 32 characters value using `uuid` import

 #### OrderTicketItem Model

-- This model has a direction relationship to Order model and Trip model using a ForegainKey field
+- This model has a direct relationship to the Order model and the Trip model using a ForegainKey field
-- It stores an instance of the each trip added to the bag, together with booking date, number of tickets, price, quantity.
+- It stores an instance of each trip added to the bag, together with the booking date, number of tickets, price, quantity.
 - Ticketitem_total which updates the price in the checkout.

-- All the modals which accept media files use Pillow to store all images in an AWS S3 bucket.
+- All the models which accept media files use Pillow to store all images in an AWS S3 bucket.

 ##### back to [content](#table-of-content)